Asus ROG Chakram Wireless Gaming Mouse Review: Joystick Joys, Switchable Switches

 The best gaming mouse not only lets you reliably control the action but is also so good that it becomes a weapon in your gaming arsenal.
 These days, that’s usually attempted through sensor specs, accessible buttons and a comfortable design that probably gets character through RGB lighting.
-The Asus ROG Chakram, however, isn’t your usual gaming mouse.
+The Asus ROG Chakram (MSRP $160), however, isn’t your usual gaming mouse.

 A chakram is a circular weapon so deadly that it was the titular character’s go-to weapon in Xena: Warrior Princess.
 What makes Asus’ Chakram stand out over other weapons -- I mean, mice -- is its analog thumbstick.
 You also get removable Omron switches and an RGB logo you can replace with your own art that’s all made possible through a successful design with magnetic, removable parts.
 The ROG Chakram even offers your choice of dongle, Bluetooth or wired connection.
 But is it enough to turn me into a PC gaming warrior princess?